Isnubi/FeurBot/README.md

 pip3 install -r requirements.txt
 ```

-After you have installed all the dependencies, you have to put your Discord Bot and Giphy tokens in the **private/config.py** file.
+After you have installed all the dependencies, you have to put your Discord Bot
+and Giphy tokens in the `private/config.py` file.

-## Usage
+## Launching the bot

 Once bot files have been forked and dependencies installed,
 you have to put your bot token and your Giphy token in the `config.py` file.